There are two main types of heart failure:

 When that happens, you’re usually evaluated for therapies like heart transplantation or a type of mechanical assistance device called a ventricular assist device (VAD).

-After the diagnosis of heart failure, survival estimates are 50 percent at 5 years and 10 percent at 10 years.
+After the diagnosis of heart failure, survival estimates are

 These numbers have improved over time and will hopefully continue to improve with the development of better medications for heart failure.